Symptoms of Hyperthyroidism in Cats

 In terms of nutrition, it has been suggested that quality other than type may have some influencing factors.
 There may be some association between canned food and the disease, especially cans which use a ring-pull.
 Also, an exposure to chemicals such as fertilizers or insecticides might be an influencing factor.
 This means we need to be careful of environmental factors, but the research is so limited it is difficult to know specifics.

 One throughline appears to be the fact that it is more prevalent in certain breeds.
-These breeds are the Siamese, Burmese and Himalayan.
+These breeds are the Siamese, Burmese and Himalayan, suggesting it particularly affects cat breeds of Asian origin.
 From this we may be able to assume that genetic factors play some part in the prevalence of the condition.
-Also, since these three breeds exhibit various levels of colorpoint pattern on their coat, it is possible this has something to do with the condition.
+Also, since these three breeds exhibit various levels of colorpoint pattern on their coat, it is possible this has something to do with the colorpoint gene.

 Symptoms of hyperthyroidism in cats

 One of the most problematic aspects of hyperthyroidism in cats is the fact that it can be seemingly asymptomatic (without symptoms) for a long time.
-The symptoms of the condition only appear when it has progressed and treatment becomes more difficult.
+The clinical signs of feline hyperthyroidism often only appear when it has progressed and treatment becomes more difficult.
 Paying attention to your cat's behavior and physical appearance is very important for this reason.
 Regular veterinary checkups are also recommended.
 They can run tests on organ function which can help us to know their health status.

 - Chronic diarrhea